Animals do it, humans do it, but we couldn't, it's a thing called migration - the traveling of long distances in search of a new habitat.

 To manage the moisture you are basically managing the humidity in the RV.
-When RVing in warmer climates you can mange the humidity by simply running an bathroom exhaust fan to remove the moisture from the air.
-When you are in an cold climate, you want to remove the moisture from the air and reduce the heat lost.
+When RVing in warmer climates you can manage the humidity by simply running a bathroom exhaust fan to remove the moisture from the air.
+When you are in a cold climate, you want to remove the moisture from the air and reduce the heat lost.

-The dehumidifier had a automatic humidity range of 35% to 75%, when the temperature got cold outside (-10°C / 14°F) it would of been nice if the dehumidifier could of gone to a lower setting such as 20% or 25%.
+The dehumidifier had an automatic humidity range of 35% to 75%, when the temperature got cold outside (-10°C / 14°F) it would have been nice if the dehumidifier could have gone to a lower setting such as 20% or 25%.
 Running the dehumidifier on a continuous setting, the unit lowered the humidity down to 30%.

 Other RVers in the campground had similar issues with moisture and one RVer mention that the previous year they lost pillows stuffed in their closet from mold.

 We also kept our sliding closet door open to permit air to flow through the closet, I have found that most RVs do not have their closet well insulated.

 We placed a second ceramic heater under the RV on a low setting, this kept the underside of the RV and the RV basement warm.
 The heater also prevented the water lines from getting too cold and freezing.

 Many RVers use a water hose fifteen to twenty-five feet long during the warm season but during freezing temperatures you will have to keep the hose from freezing so a shorter hose length would be better.